Ideal Earth Water

 Without getting into extremely complex chemistry, we do have a very special trick.

 First of all, we have a special filter that catches the fluoride particle and makes it bigger.
 Then our second filter can see it and fully remove it.
 The second trick is that our filtration systems are large.
 Most fluoride filters on the market are ¾ to a pound in weight.
-Our small filters start at 40 pounds, and the large whole house systems get into the 300+ pounds.
+Our small filters start at 40 pounds, and the large whole house systems get into the 300+ pounds range.
 When it comes to water filtration, size is everything!

 3. How do I know that your systems remove fluoride down to non-detectable levels?